Skip to main content

 Move Files and Delete Files Automations always fail in a site running Archive Only Mode.
 Do not use Move Files or Delete Files Automations.

 Automation failures generate alert emails for site administrators.
-Review error messages or warning messages shown in the Automation logs to determine if your automations are attempting to delete or modify a file or folder.
+Review error messages or warning messages in the Automation logs to determine if your automations are attempting to delete or modify a file or folder.

 Data Retention Settings